mee-ravvii/mee-ravvii/README.md

 ### 👋 About Me

 Hi there!
-I'm Ravikishan, a recent Computer Science graduate from Abhinav College, Mumbai.
+I'm Ravikishan, a recent Computer Science graduate from  University Of Mumbai.
 I'm passionate about front-end web development and enjoy turning ideas into real-world applications using modern web technologies.

 I’ve worked on personal projects like: